back to Jitbit Blog home About this blog

 Phone calls and walk-ups dominate.
 Someone stops by the IT office and says "my monitor is flickering."
 That interaction needs to become a ticket — not because of bureaucracy, but for two real reasons:

-This means the help desk needs a frictionless way for agents to create tickets on behalf of another user — pick the employee from a directory, describe the issue, and the ticket is linked to the right person with full history.
+This means agents need a frictionless way to create tickets on behalf of another user — pick the employee from a directory, describe the issue, and link the request to the right person with full history.
 Bonus: it resolves the "I never asked for that" disputes when everything is logged.

 7. Asset management